tomaszstachera/ts-free-multicloud-k8s/README.md

 ## Costs

-Below you can find cost results on every cloud after full month of intesive tests.
+Below you can find cost results on every cloud after a full month of intensive tests.
 OCI as the only one was **truly** free.

 ![OCI cost](img/oci-cost.png "OCI cost")